CS467-S24-TravelPlanner/TripXP/backend/README.md

 ```

 ## Deployment and Production
-* When accepted changes are commited to the main branch (requires code review), Github Actions will coordinate with Railway and attempt to automatically deploy the latest code to the production URL shared above.
+* When a pull request is accepted into the main branch (requires code review), Github Actions will coordinate with Railway and attempt to automatically deploy the latest code to the production URL shared above.
-  * If a commit to the main branch only contains backend changes, then only the backend should be rebuilt and redeployed in Railway.
+  * If the PR only contains backend changes, then only the backend should be rebuilt and redeployed in Railway.
 * If the Railway build and deployment fails to build and serve the nodeJS app, both Github and Railway *should* announce the failure.
 Please see either the [#railway](https://discordapp.com/channels/1225842180912971926/1230325947404652584) channel in our group discord server or log in to the Railway dashboard itself to view more details on any failure.
 * Production handles its own [set of environmental variables](https://docs.railway.app/guides/variables), navigate to the Railway dashboard to view and configure those.